cyril/problem_detail.rb/README.md

 ## Installation

-__ProblemDetail__ is cryptographically signed.

-To be sure the gem you install hasn't been tampered with, add my public key (if you haven't already) as a trusted certificate:

-    $ gem cert --add <(curl -Ls https://raw.github.com/cyril/problem_detail.rb/master/certs/gem-cyril-public_cert.pem)
-    $ gem install problem_detail -P HighSecurity

-The `HighSecurity` trust profile will verify all gems.
-All of __ProblemDetail__'s dependencies are signed.

-Or add this line to your application's Gemfile:
+Add this line to your application's Gemfile:

 ```ruby
 gem 'problem_detail'